-Bunce, S.M., Hough, A.D. and Moore, A.P.
-(2004) Measurement of abdominal muscle thickness using M-mode ultrasound imaging during functional activities Manual therapy, 9 (1). pp. 41-44.
+Bunce, S.M., Hough, A.D. and Moore, A. (2004) Measurement of abdominal muscle thickness using M-mode ultrasound imaging during functional activities Manual Therapy, 9 (1). pp. 41-44.
 ISSN 1356-689XFull text not available from this repository.

 Ultrasound imaging has been previously utilized in the measurement of muscle thickness and cross-sectional area in research studies, and advocated as a clinical biofeedback tool in the rehabilitation of transversus abdominis function following episodes of low back pain.
 This paper describes how the thickness of the abdominal muscles can be quantified with a new measurement technique using M-mode ultrasound.
 The technique uses a custom-made transducer holder that facilitates measurement of muscle thickness changes during functional activity.
 Limitations of the technique and potential future applications are discussed.
 The M-mode ultrasound technique may provide an effective method for the non-invasive measurement of abdominal muscle thickness during functional activities.

 |DOI (a stable link to the resource):||10.1016/S1356-689X(03)00069-9|

 |Faculties:||Faculty of Health and Social Sciences > School of Health Professions|

 |Last Modified:||30 Mar 2015 12:25|

 Downloads per month over past year